Efficient implementation of quantum signal processing via the adiabatic-impulse model: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

-S.N.S. acknowledges support via the Virtual Short-Term Scientist Engagement Fellowship Program for Ukrainian Scientists with Dual-Use Relevant Expertise (STCU, grant \# NSEP1030).
-F.N. is supported in part by: the Japan Science and Technology Agency (JST) [via the CREST Quantum Frontiers program Grant No. JPMJCR24I2, the Quantum Leap Flagship Program (Q-LEAP), and the Moonshot R\&D Grant Number JPMJMS2061], and the Office of Naval Research (ONR) Global (via Grant No. N62909-23-1-2074).
+The authors acknowledge the useful discussions with Z. M. Rossi.
+S.N.S. acknowledges support via the Virtual Short-Term Scientist Engagement Fellowship Program for Ukrainian Scientists with Dual-Use Relevant Expertise (STCU, Grant No. NSEP1030).
+F.N. is supported in part by the Japan Science and Technology Agency (JST) [via the CREST Quantum Frontiers program Grant No. JPMJCR24I2, the Quantum Leap Flagship Program (Q-LEAP), and the Moonshot R\&D Grant No. JPMJMS2061], and the Office of Naval Research (ONR) Global (via Grant No. N62909-23-1-2074).